-Visit the website for a daily reflection as your journey through Advent.
+Visit the website for a daily reflection as you journey through Advent.
 Each day the parish will provide the scripture readings, reflection, and two ornaments to download.
 One ornament will be a depiction of the story and the other will be a symbol for children to color.
 After reading and reflecting on the scripture passage, add the ornament to your Jesse Tree.

 What is a Jesse Tree?

 A Jesse tree is a devotional used during Advent to learn the events of Salvation History leading up to the birth of Christ.
 Each day, you put an ornament onto the tree that connects with a scripture passage that is read.
 All the readings speak of God’s preparation for the coming of Jesus in the events of God’s people.
-You can start on the first Sunday of Advent and complete on Christmas day with the birth of Jesus
+You start on the first Sunday of Advent and complete it on Christmas day with the birth of Jesus

 What kind of tree do you use for a Jesse Tree?